 - Plus, KidCheck is different in that it is a global database.
 That means parents set up their own accounts and once the account is set up, parents can easily check-in to any facility (i.e. church, daycare, school, gym) using KidCheck with that account.
 The system will automatically find them based on their unique phone number.

-- No expensive or specialized computer systems to buy and KidCheck is both Windows and Mac compatible.
+- No expensive or specialized computer systems to buy.
+Simply download the KidCheck client is both Windows and Mac compatible.

 Yes, your data is very secure.
 In fact at KidCheck we pride ourselves on our extreme measures regarding data security.